 Detention is stormwater volume released over time.

-This second at-grade bucket is potentially less costly than the green roof, but unlike the traditional green roof, it works 100% of the time.
+This second at-grade bucket is potentially less costly than the green roof, but unlike the traditional green roof, it works 100% of the time and is independent of vegetation.
 The main drawback is that this second bucket at-grade is taking up space that could be used for alternative development.

-One then wonders why one would invest into a stormwater solution that has two buckets (a green roof and an at-grade solution) when the one at-grade bucket would suffice?
+One then wonders why one would invest in a stormwater solution that has two buckets (a green roof and an at-grade solution) when the one at-grade bucket would suffice?

 That is what we see most.